coderefinery/coderefinery.org/repository.md

 No need to ask us or inform us in order to add external collaborators.

+## Can I continue using this service after leaving academia?

+Write an email to `support@coderefinery.org` where you describe how you would like to continue to use this service.
+In general the code created while in academia should remain available and even better if it will be maintained.

 ## How about federated access such as Feide or HAKA or Edugain or Kalmar2?

 We are working on it - currently you need a specific user account for this